 “…to support Black and minority-owned businesses and communities in the U.S., especially those hardest hit by the pandemic, to help address economic inequality.”

 In all honesty, I find this funny, considering that PayPal declined both me and another Black friend for the PPP loan.
 I know I qualified for the loan because I was later approved by Capital One with the same figures, albeit for crumbs.
 She was then approved by the SBA for a disaster relief business loan.

 Meanwhile, on Twitter, several people are now promoting Black-owned businesses.
 Many Black women entrepreneurs saw their beauty products sell out and generate six-figure profits in mere hours after launch in the past few weeks.
 Similarly, many people are asking for more books written by Black authors.

-While this certainly is a good step in the right direction, Blacks shouldn’t need to be notable to be celebrated and supported.
-Not all Blacks own businesses or want to.
+While this certainly is a good step in the right direction, Black people shouldn’t need to be notable to be celebrated and supported.
+Not all Black people own businesses or want to.
 And some would rather cut their pinky toes off than attempt to write a book.
 This is true of all cultures, ethnicities and races.

 So, what support does that leave for the nine-to-fivers or the people with convictions who can’t secure a nine-to-five at all?
 There are some organizations created to assist this demographic, but ultimately, if businesses do not employ them, there is little they can do.
 That is where a federal or state-level system becomes necessary.

 That brings us right back to the question of how.
 How can we effectively distribute reparations for slavery?
 I’ve done some thinking since that dinner conversation last year and believe any of the following might work if Uncle Sam feels stingy with cash payments: